apache/arrow/docs/source/format/FormatIntro.rst

 solve the problem where linking to the Arrow implementation is difficult or impossible.

-The NanoArrow library is a set of helper functions to interpret and generate Arrow C Data Interface and Arrow C Stream Interface structures.
+The nanoarrow library is a set of helper functions to interpret and generate Arrow C Data Interface and Arrow C Stream Interface structures.
 The library is in active development.

-The NanoArrow Python bindings are intended to support clients that wish to produce or interpret Arrow C Data and/or Arrow C Stream structures in Python, without a dependency on the larger Arrow implementations.
+The nanoarrow Python bindings are intended to support clients that wish to produce or interpret Arrow C Data and/or Arrow C Stream structures in Python, without a dependency on the larger Arrow implementations.